Skip to content

 • BiteSense does not provide medical diagnosis, treatment, or cure.

-• AI insights and patterns suggested by the app may be incomplete, approximate, or incorrect.
+• Data-driven insights and AI-powered outputs suggested by the app may be incomplete, approximate, or incorrect.

 You should always consult a qualified healthcare provider before making any medical decisions, changing your treatment, or starting/stopping medications or elimination diets based on information from the app.